November 27, 2019

 Reading vertical tilt plates

-Place “-” end tilt meter against peg 1, wait for readings to stabilize and record it.
+Place “-” end tilt meter against peg 1, wait for readings to stabilize, and record it.

 Repeat these steps three times to ensure that you have good repeatable readings.

-Figure 5 below shows the position of portable tiltmeter on the tilt plate for taking readings in vertical plane B.
+Figure 5 below shows the position of the portable tiltmeter on the tilt plate for taking readings in vertical plane B.

 Taking tiltmeter readings in vertical plane